misol1/cmdgfx/README.md

 # cmdgfx / cmdgfx_gdi / cmdgfx_input
 Windows command line graphic primitives and 3d, for text based games/demos by Mikael Sollenborn (2016-2019)

+Initially, cmdgfx was made to be used with Batch scripts.
+There is, however, nothing that stops using other scripting languages as well, such as Jscript or Python.
+In fact, doing so will increase speed drastically.
+In several provided examples in the archive (marked with the postfix '-js'), a hybrid solution is used for increased speed, where Batch does the initial setup, and the rest of the script uses Jscript.

 ## Comparison

 The main difference between cmdgfx and cmdgfx_gdi is that while the former outputs actual text into the cmd window buffer, the output of cmdgfx_gdi is not text but a bitmap, simulating text output.